Miyako, Japan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Make sure to pick the correct type.
-Many adapters that you can buy are just plug changers and require your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types A and B. Check that you pick the correct kind.
+The vast majority of adapters that you can buy are simply plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most places.

 Luggage scale to avoid fees